HangingBallsack/Notes/INF226_notes.md

 **Privilege separation**
 Drawbacks:
 - Chroot requires UID 0
-- When transitioning between privileges data must be serialised
+- When transitioning between privileges, data must be serialised
 - Relies on shared memory
-- Resoning about securit requires modelling monitor as a state machine
+- Reasoning about security requires modelling monitor as a state machine
 - Does not limit network access rom slave

 **Capsicum**
 Design:
 - Introduces a special **capability mode** for processes
-- Provide **new kernel primitives** (cap_enter, cap_new, ...)
+- Provide **new kernel primitives** (`cap_enter`, `cap_new`, ...)
 - Changes existing kernel primitives when in capability mode
 - **Userspace library** (libcapsicum).